 Tour Rouge is a fine spire of red protogyn granite rising ahead the solid bulk of Grepon and situated on the French side of Mont Blanc, in the Envers des Aiguilles group, meaning "the back of Aiguilles".
-This chain is the South-East side of Aiguilles de Chamonix, which is hidden from the town.
+This chain is the South-East side of the Aiguilles de Chamonix and it's hidden from the town.
 Envers des Aiguilles is a paradise for climbing, a wonderful setting designed by Grandes Jorasses, Drus, Aiguille Verte.
-Tour Rouge superb walls had been discovered at beginning of the Eighties Le Marchand de Sable is a magnificent route – the classic one on the South East face of the spire – which offers various climbing ways (corners, slabs and cracks).
+Tour Rouge superb walls had been discovered at the beginning of the Eighties.
+Le Marchand de Sable is a magnificent route – the classic one on the South East face of the spire – which offers various climbing styles (corners, slabs and cracks).

 Homogeneous and sustained, it's surely a brilliant climb with some great pitches.
 Definitely one of the most deserving routes in the area.
 Partially equipped (belays and some points along the route).
 The route is getting the sun at eight o’clock in full summer.